 What is the SNVC?

-The SNVC is a competition for startups with a social mission at their core.
-Offered in partnership with the University of Chicago Polsky Center for Entrepreneurship and Innovation, the SNVC is the social impact track of the Edward L. Kaplan, ’71, New Venture Challenge, the University of Chicago’s business launch program.
+Offered in partnership with the University of Chicago Polsky Center for Entrepreneurship and Innovation, the SNVC is the social impact track of the university's nationally ranked business launch program, the New Venture Challenge.

 SNVC teams enroll in New Social Ventures (BUS 34115), a Booth course that complements the SNVC program.

-The SNVC is open to for-profit and nonprofit startups.
+The SNVC is open to for-profit and nonprofit startups with a social mission at their core.
 Successful applicants must have a plausible plan for financial sustainability—either through equity investment, direct revenue, grants from philanthropy, government funding, or some combination.
-Seven finalists compete every May for $100,000 in prize money to further their social ventures.
+Six to seven finalists compete every June for $100,000 in prize money to further their social ventures.

-For details on eligibility requirements, key dates, and how to apply,
+For more details on eligibility requirements, key dates, and how to apply,

 SNVC Social Impact Stories